Murder of Jeanne Van Calck: Investigation, funeral and popular discontent

 The coroner who examined the body was categorical that the murder had been carried out by somebody with specialist knowledge, probably a doctor or a butcher.
 The cause of death was quickly established: Jeanne had died of suffocation from violent vomiting after being forced to drink a large quantity of alcohol, in addition to violent abuse.
-The time of death was fixed between 8 and 9 in the evening.
+The time of death was fixed between 20:00 and 21:00.

 The funeral was held on 11 February, with over ten thousand people in attendance.
-The burgomaster, Emile De Mot, presided over the collection of the body from Saint-Pierre Hospital's mortuary and accompanied the funeral cortege.
+The burgomaster, Emile De Mot, presided over the collection of the body from Saint-Pierre Hospital's mortuary and accompanied the funeral procession.
 The police guarded the coffin, while the crowd shouted in anger.
-Jeanne was taken to the Brussels Cemetery in Evere, where she was buried and remains to this day.
+Jeanne was taken to Brussels Cemetery in Evere, where she was buried and remains to this day.

 The police began searching for the little girl's killer, dragging the canals to find her legs, which were still missing.
 On 16 February, a gardener by the name of Buelens found two packages about 40 cm in length in the park of the royal Stuyvenbergh farm.
 The day before, Jeanne's boots had been found close by.
 The Belgian government offered a reward of 20,000 Belgian francs to anyone who could identify the murderer and even offered leniency with regard to any person indirectly involved who incriminated themselves.

 A police dog, Folette, and her handler, Agent Librechts, were dispatched to the crime scene.
-The dog stopped at 22 Rue des Hirondelles, then another house and barked at length in front of the grandparents' house.
+The dog stopped at 22, rue des Hirondelles, then another house and barked at length in front of the grandparents' house.
 Later, a Spaniard and an Algerian were remanded in custody, but both were released without charge.
 Jean Many, a butcher's apprentice who begged in the streets, was similarly arrested but released.
-Sometime later, a bloody shirt was found on Chaussée de Wavre.
+Sometime later, a bloody shirt was found on the Chaussée de Wavre/Waversesteenweg.
 A Dr Nyssens was considered a person of interest, but no convincing leads were uncovered.

 The newspapers of the time criticised the carelessness and incompetence of the authorities, who never managed to solve the crime.
 A Parisian lawyer, Louis Frank, gained access to the files and listed 29 failures in the investigation, publishing his findings in 1909.
 Some leads had never been followed up because they came from a little girl.
 She reported seeing her friend around 7 p.m. on the night of her murder near her grandparents' house, accompanied by a man she seemed to trust, but heading in the opposite direction from her mother's home.

-Émile Rossel, the owner of Le Soir at the time, opened a subscription service to fund a white marble monument in homage to the "Little Angel of Rue des Hirondelles".
+Émile Rossel, the owner of Le Soir at the time, opened a subscription service to fund a white marble monument in homage to the "Little Angel of the Rue des Hirondelles".
 The following year, another child, Annette Bellot, was found dead in Anderlecht, under similar circumstances.
 Her killer, like Jeanne's, was never found.